← Back to trust

 8.3.
 The failure-mode taxonomy

-Each pathway predicts specific empirical patterns.
-Bootstrapping capture predicts high validator stake-reward correlation established early in subnet operation and persisting.
+Each pathway predicts specific empirical patterns, and the predictions must be ones the protocol specification does not already entail.
+Bootstrapping capture predicts validator authority positions established before substantive evaluative work begins and persisting after that work emerges or fails to emerge; the observable is the temporal ordering of stake establishment and evaluative-substance markers, since stake-reward correlation itself is entailed by the dividend logic under every hypothesis.
 Speculative-attention capture predicts high correlation between subnet-token price trajectory and validator-reward distribution.
 Consensus-conformity capture predicts high correlation among validator-submitted weights within stake strata.
 Weak-construct capture predicts high divergence between internal protocol rankings and external performance benchmarks (when such benchmarks exist).
+The conformity and substitution pathways have formal precedents (Miller, Resnick, and Zeckhauser 2005; Tsoukalas and Falk 2020); the taxonomy locates where their equilibrium conditions can arise inside a deployed runtime.

 8.4.
 Lui-Sun evidence engagement

 The evidence is insufficient to distinguish among the four pathways or to establish signal-capital substitution with external-benchmark calibration.
 Stronger evidence requires subnet-level studies that compare internal stake-weighted rankings against external performance benchmarks.
-Part 14 specifies falsification conditions that future research can address.
+Section 12 specifies falsification conditions that future research can address.

 9. Governance-Pressure Evidence